tsssu/my-vanced/README.md

 ## Why there is no x or y app in your repo?
 Because i don't use it, simple as that.

-But if you're looking for normal version instead of monet thing, consider clicking [this link](https://github.com/tsssu/my-revanced.git)
+But if you want your own custom setup, consider clicking [this link](https://github.com/j-hc/revanced-magisk-module?tab=readme-ov-file#to-includeexclude-patches-or-patch-other-apps)

 ## Credits